vipulnaik/diet-exercise-health/notes/2023-12-injured-and-swollen-lower-left-lip.md

 unlike last time, it didn't hurt at all on probing; it just felt a bit awkward.
 I do not know for sure whether this is a continuation of the healing process of the previous injury, or something new, or something in-between (the old area being rawer was susceptible to new issues).
+The current appearance seems to more closely match the definition and imagery for "canker sore" that I can gather online.